-Finally, the table includes a Staff recommendation as to who should pay for the various traffic calming measures.
+Included in the exhibit D traffic calming measures summary table are recommendations for the funding source for the various traffic calming measures.
 The recommendations call for the Village to provide one-hundred percent funding for some measures and for the petitioners to pay for some measures by means of a Special Service Area (SSA) tax.